-10
+Figure 10.
+Click the Create endpoint button.

-The Amazon Redshift cluster must be in the same Region as the S3 bucket.
+NB: The Amazon Redshift cluster must be in the same Region as the S3 bucket.

 E).
 Create an IAM role.

 Amazon Redshift needs permission to copy data to and from S3 buckets.
 This access is granted using AWS Identity and Access Management (IAM) roles.
 A role defines a set of permissions for making AWS service requests.